 - The roadway system (such as interstate, US highway, county road, or private road)

-- The vehicle color (options include black, beige, yellow, other (to be explained in the narrative, and unknown)
+- The vehicle color (options include black, beige, yellow, other, and unknown)

-- The body style of the vehicle (options include two or four-door passenger cars, pick-up, bus, motorcycle, and truck)
+- The body style of the vehicle (options include two or four-door passenger cars, pick-ups, buses, motorcycles, and trucks)

 - The driver’s license class (A, B, etc.) and ID type (driver’s license, commercial driver, unlicensed, etc.)